 - Smoking

-- Chronic cough or sneezing (due to asthma, smoking or allergies, for example)
+- Chronic cough or sneezing (due to asthma, smoking or allergies, etc.)

 - Prior surgery or pelvic radiation